GiitLiit/DRIVE_ENG220/README.md

 Elijah Antonio Chavez:
 	Contribution:  I'm creating the slideshow for our presentation.
 I will make sure to include detailed, relevent and percise information that we, as a team, will be able to present effectively.
-This was fact checked by true patriots.
-Elijah Antonio Chavez(He's In Last Place):

 Conclusion: The goal of this project is to hopefully make healthcare more accessible to people who are not in close proximity to any major hospitals/health clinics through the applications of telehealth expansions and mobile health clinics.
 As a team we are DRIVEn to make this happen.